-The District is committed to the appropriate resolution of complaints and reports that allege or otherwise presents information to the District about conduct, or about a District policy or practice, that may reasonably constitute (1) unlawful discrimination or a violation of a District nondiscrimination policy, including any form of prohibited harassment that is based on a legally-protected status; or (2) any type of retaliation that is prohibited by a nondiscrimination law or a District nondiscrimination policy.
+The District is committed to the appropriate resolution of complaints and reports that allege (1) unlawful discrimination or a violation of a District nondiscrimination policy, including any form of prohibited harassment that is based on a legally-protected status; or (2) any type of retaliation that is prohibited by a nondiscrimination law or a District nondiscrimination policy.

-Accordingly, except as otherwise required by law, any person (including a witness or other a person who has not been harmed/victimized by the alleged conduct or challenged policy) may report a concern or allegation of prohibited discrimination or prohibited retaliation to the Director of Special Education and Pupil Services/Title IX Coordinator, using the contact information provided above and any of the following methods report information about or, if eligible, submit a complaint alleging possible prohibited discrimination or prohibited retaliation as follows:
+Accordingly, except as otherwise required by law, any person (including a witness or other person who has not been harmed/victimized by the alleged conduct or challenged policy) may report a concern or allegation of prohibited discrimination or prohibited retaliation to the Director of Special Education and Pupil Services/Title IX Coordinator, using the contact information provided above and any of the following methods:

-- 1. By U.S. mail, by electronic mail, or by telephone, at any time; or - 1.
-To the appropriate District nondiscrimination coordinator, as designated in this policy, using the contact information provided above and any of the following methods: - a.
-By in-person delivery (whether the report is made verbally or in writing); - b.
-By U.S. mail; - c.
-By telephone; or - d.
-By electronic mail. - 2.
-By any other means that results in the applicable nondiscrimination coordinator Director of Special Education and Pupil Services/Title IX Coordinator actually receiving the person's verbal or written report. including by submitting the report to the Director of Special Education and Pupil Services/Title IX Coordinator in person (e.g., at an arranged meeting or when the coordinator is otherwise reasonably available during normal working hours).
-For example, a person may arrange to have an agent or other intermediary submit their report to a District-designated nondiscrimination or equal opportunity coordinator on their behalf. - 3.
-If the report would identify a District nondiscrimination coordinator as being personally responsible for alleged discrimination or retaliation, then the report may be filed directly with the District Administrator either in person at the District Office; by U.S. mail addressed to 5459 Elementary Avenue, Suite 2; or by electronic mail sent to the District Administrator's District-issued email address.
+- 1. By U.S. mail, by electronic mail, or by telephone, at any time; or - 2.
+By any other means that results in the Director of Special Education and Pupil Services/Title IX Coordinator actually receiving the person's verbal or written report, including by submitting the report to the Director of Special Education and Pupil Services/Title IX Coordinator in person (e.g., at an arranged meeting or when the coordinator is otherwise reasonably available during normal working hours).